Ayoubkassi/Java_Design_Patterns/README.md

 > always favor interface over implementation that can be achieve by the abstarct class or the interface and polymorphism

+Inheritance (IS-A) Relationship
+Association (Has-a/part-of) relationships
+polymorphism (overriding/overloading)

+those 3 concepts are necessary for code reysability

+but other concepts as :

+Data hiding (priavte: access modifiers) encapsulation -> add setters and getters and the class that apply encapsulation is called "tighly encapsulated" means attributes are private and we do have setters and getters

+those 3 concept good for Security

+abstraction : combine both of them -> code reusability and security

+Abstarction : hiding internal implementaion to users and ony show the functionality

+as in facebook instagram u don't know how is it working , all u know is that u enter username and pasword and u loged in also as third party API , as paypal stripe ...

+Types of abstraction :
+	-Data abstraction
+	-Control abstraction

+ways to achieve abstarction :
+	-abstarct class
+	-interface

+abstract classes present 100% of abstraction also as interfaces (default methods)

+abstarct classs allow us to craete blue prints for the concrete classes

+abstract class contains at least one abstract method

+abstarct classs can have static and constructor method

+abstract class can be extended

+abstarct class can have final methods

 Polymorphism
 ---